zelkaziom/tindermate/README.md

 ## Installation

-1. Make sure you have Python 3.10 or higher installed and available on your PATH environment variable (You can check your version using `$ python --version`)
+1. Make sure you have Python 3.10 or higher installed and available on your `PATH` environment variable (You can check your version using `$ python --version`)
 2. Clone the repository using `$ git clone https://github.com/borisrakovan/tindermate.git`
 3. cd into the directory of the project (e.g. `$ cd tindermate`)
-4. *Optional:* Create a virtual environment for the project using `$ python -m venv venv` and activate it using (e.g. `$ venv/bin/activate` on Linux/macOS or `$ venv\Scripts\activate` on Windows)
+4. *Optional:* Create a virtual environment for the project using `$ python -m venv venv` and activate it using `$ venv/bin/activate` on Linux/macOS or `$ venv\Scripts\activate` on Windows
 5. Install the project's dependencies using `$ python -m pip install .`
 6. Run the application in your terminal using `$ python -m main`

 Note: The project is developed using poetry, so you can skip the steps 4 and 5 and use `poetry install` if you have poetry installed on your system.

 ## Prerequisites